Melanie-Wilkinson/MangoWGS/README.md

 --out ./qf4/5_GWAS/QF2_thin
 ```

-Prune (using extract) and create PCA (eigenvec and eigenvalue used as covariants in GWAS)
+Prune (using extract) and create PCA (eigenvec and eigenval used as covariants in GWAS)
 ```
 ./plink --vcf ./qf4/2_quality_filtering/12_QF2.vcf.gz \
 --double-id --allow-extra-chr --set-missing-var-ids @:# \